Kate-Thomas/library-exhibition-test/README.md

-## Multiple viewers
+## Full manuscript

+The shelfmark of the manuscript is Latin 18303.
 The manuscript has been digitised in full on the <a href="https://manuscrits-france-angleterre.org">Manuscrits Médiévaux</a> website.
 You can look at every single page in it.
 Now I need to figure out how to display them all on this viewer.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 Lots of extra text here.
 <param ve-image
        manifest="https://manuscrits-france-angleterre.org/iiif/ark:/12148/btv1b105458503/manifest.json">